smtcoq/smtcoq/README.md

 where `l` is a list of Booleans.
 Those Booleans can be any concrete terms.
 The theories that are currently supported are `QF_UF`, `QF_LIA`, `QF_IDL` and their combinations.

-#### Extraction

-The `src/extraction` directory contains the OCaml extracted checker, as well as additional files to make use of it.
-You can compile it using the given `Makefile` (after compiling SMTCoq): it will produce an executable `smtcoq` that can be run independently of SMTCoq in this way:
-- `smtcoq -zchaff foo.cnf foo.zlog` runs the ZChaff checker on a DIMACS file and the corresponding ZChaff certificate
-- `smtcoq -verit foo.smt2 foo.vtlog` runs the veriT checker on a SMTLIB2
-  file and the corresponding veriT certificate.

-Note that even the extracted version of SMTCoq requires both native-coq and SMTCoq to be compiled (mainly since it relies on other Coq plugins).